jupyterlite/sphinx-demo/README.md

 # `jupyterlite-sphinx-demo`

-This repository showcases JupyterLite deployed as a static site on GitHub Pages, as a part of a Sphinx site using [the `jupyterlite-sphinx` extension](https://jupyterlite-sphinx.rtfd.io), for demo purposes.
+This repository showcases JupyterLite deployed as a static site on GitHub Pages as a part of a [Sphinx](https://www.sphinx-doc.org/) site using [the `jupyterlite-sphinx` extension](https://jupyterlite-sphinx.rtfd.io) for demo purposes.
+It is meant to be used as a reference for documentation website authors who want to add interactive documentation elements to their Sphinx sites.

+For similar demos that deploy JupyterLite as a standalone site instead, please check out the following:

+- https://github.com/jupyterlite/demo for a deployment that uses the Pyodide kernel (`jupyterlite-pyodide-kernel`).
+- [the JupyterLite Xeus demo](https://github.com/jupyterlite/xeus-lite-demo/) for a deployment that uses the Xeus kernel (via `jupyterlite-xeus` and `xeus-python`).

 ## ✨ Try it in your browser ✨